Sachin-R-Java/eCart/README.md

 create table orderHistory(userId varchar(255) not null,productId int not null,
 productName varchar(255)not null,unitPrice float, quantity int not null);

-SQL Commands used- select, insert,update
+SQL Commands used- select, insert,update,delete

+If you are using this project, Some changes need to do in project-

+1 Change the getConnection() parameters as per your pramanters. (package com.eCart.utility -> DatabaseConnector.DBConnection()).
+2 Create database and create tables in your database.
+(I used MySQL DB).

 Note- Validation not completed for "InputMismatchException" so enter the choices which application provides.